KenHV/kenhv.com/_posts/2024-08-28-securing-a-linux-server.md

 That pretty much covers it.
 Just make sure you're using strong and random passwords/passphrases for everything.

 If you have any comments or suggestions, feel free to [mail me](mailto:ken@kenhv.com)!

+## Changelog

+- `29 Aug 24`: Added info about UFW and Docker
+- `29 Aug 24`: Added nologin setup for root